C-gyeltshen/C-gyeltshen.github.io/_posts/2024-03-25-DBS101_FlippedClass6.md

 Documents can be stored and retrieved in a form that is much more similar to a dictionary with keys and value.

-Elements can be accessed by using the index value that is assigned for faster querying.
+Elements can be accessed by using the index value that is assigned for faster querying

 ### Differences between the relational database model and document based database.